-Iliana Olivié is Senior Analyst at the Elcano Royal Institute and Associate Professor at the Department of Applied & Structural Economics & History, Complutense University of Madrid.
-Ph.D. in Economics in 2002, she coordinates the International Cooperation & Development research area and the Elcano Global Presence Index Project.
-She is also a member of the Spanish Council for Development Cooperation (a consultation body of the Spanish Administration).
+Iliana Olivié is Senior Analyst at the Elcano Royal Institute where among other tasks, she coordinates the Elcano Global Presence Index.
+She is also an Associate Professor at the Applied & Structural Economics & History in Complutense University of Madrid, where she teaches macroeconomic analysis, theories of development and economic development in post-graduate programs.
+Ph.D. in Economics in 2002, she is a member of the Spanish Council for Development Cooperation (a consultation body of the Spanish Administration), vice-president for policy engagement of the European Association of Development Research and Training Institutes (EADI) y director of the European Think Tanks Group (ETTG).

-Research areas: she works on globalization and global development issues, international cooperation (specifically on the global development agenda and European and Spanish foreign assistance), economic development and global development finance (with a particular focus on foreign direct investment and international remittances).
+Research areas: she works on globalization and international development, including global development agendas, European and Spanish aid policies, economic development and global development finance (foreign direct investment, international migrant remittances).

 - Presentation of the Elcano Global Presence Report 2022 (2022)